Professional Technical Degree

 5

-Forest ecosystems are homes to millions of plant and animal species.
-Students will learn native tree species and explore factors that influence forest composition, disturbance-succession cycles, biodiversity, and transformation of forest habitats.
-Class focuses on natural ecosystems of the Olympic Peninsula.
+This class focuses on ecosystems of the Olympic Peninsula in Washington State.
+Students will explore factors that influence ecosystem composition, disturbance-succession cycles, biodiversity, forests, and transformation of habitats.
 This class may include students from multiple sections.

 Credits: 5